 Rich in Antioxidants

 Honey is packed with antioxidants that help protect our bodies against oxidative stress.
+Cane sugar, being less processed than refined sugar, also retains some natural nutrients and can be a healthier alternative.
 Antioxidants are vital in reducing inflammation, boosting the immune system, and promoting overall well-being.

 The diverse range of antioxidants in it makes it a more wholesome choice when compared to processed sugar.
 Excessive consumption of added sugars, such as ultrarefined white sugar and high-fructose corn syrup, can lead to serious health complications, including high blood pressure, diabetes, and fatty liver disease.